 Please inform the Office of Marketing & Strategic Communications about your new social media efforts.
-The Office will add the new presence to the audit of College sites, and can serve as a resource to support your efforts.
+The Office will add the new presence to the audit of University sites and can serve as a resource to support your efforts.

-Responsible parties
+Responsible Parties

-Deans, chairs of academic departments, supervisors, and faculty advisors are responsible for the social media outlets created by and for their particular units, departments, or school.
+Deans, chairs of academic departments, supervisors, and faculty advisors are responsible for the social media outlets created by and for their specific units, departments, or school.